FouadWahabi/cpu-monitor/README.md

 ## Installation
 ### Without using Docker

-Before we can run the server and the dashbaord, we need to install all the dependecies.
+Before we can run the server and the dashbaord, we need to install all the dependencies.

-Install the server dependecies :
+Install the server dependencies :
 ```
 cd server
 yarn install --pure-lockfile
 ```

-Install the dashboard dependecies :
+Install the dashboard dependencies :
 ```
 cd dashboard
 yarn install --pure-lockfile
 ```

-After the commands has finished, we can start running our server and dashboard:
+Once the commands have finished, we can start running our server and dashboard:

 Run the server :
 ```